 - Am I interacting with, relating to and sharing with other people (either in person or online)?

 Answering these three questions will help your kids evaluate whether they're using tech time wisely or not.
 This is an important step towards forming healthy life-long tech habits.
-And, as an added bonus, my momma friend, it will open your eyes to the true value of productive screen time as you raise your digital natives into productive digital citizens.
+And, as an added bonus, it will open your eyes to the true value of productive screen time as you raise your digital natives into productive digital citizens.